jirispilka/openai-vector-store-integration/README.md

 ## Outputs

-This integration saves selected fields from your Actor to the OpenAI Assistant and optionally to Actor Key Value Storage (useful for debugging).
+This integration saves selected `datasetFields` from your Actor to the OpenAI Assistant and optionally to Actor Key Value Storage (useful for debugging).

 ## Want to talk to other devs or get help?